 - Detailed review programs to measure and monitor compliance with the global ethics policy and drive improvement in Deloitte firm ethics programs over time.

-Further to our internal commitments, programs and approaches, and in support of the principles of Deloitte’s Global Code, we introduced Our Commitment to Responsible Business Practices and Supplier Code of Conduct in FY2020, codifying Deloitte’s long-held beliefs and principles around these key areas.
+Further to our internal commitments, programs and approaches—and in support of the principles of Deloitte’s Global Code—Our Commitment to Responsible Business Practices and Supplier Code of Conduct codify Deloitte’s long-held beliefs and principles around these key areas.

-- Deloitte’s commitment to responsible business is rooted in our Purpose—175 years of making an impact that matters for our people, society and clients.
+- Deloitte’s commitment to responsible business is rooted in our Purpose—more than 175 years of making an impact that matters for our people, society and Deloitte clients.
 It outlines the responsible business principles we believe in and the commitments we have made.
-These are embedded in our policies and inform our decision making.
+These are embedded in our policies and inform our decision-making.

-- Deloitte’s Supplier Code of Conduct (“Supplier Code”) outlines our expectations of suppliers—that they support our commitment to doing not only what is good for business, but also what is good for Deloitte people and the communities in which we operate.
+- Deloitte’s Supplier Code of Conduct (“Supplier Code”) outlines our expectations of suppliers—that they support our commitment to doing not only what is good for business, but also what is good for the communities in which we operate.
 The Supplier Code focuses on human rights by requiring suppliers to treat workers with dignity and respect and not subject them to demeaning conditions.
 This includes prohibiting child and forced labor.

 Deloitte plays a role in various external efforts to promote ethical conduct in the business world.
 These include:

 - University of Notre Dame Deloitte Center for Ethical Leadership.
-Members of the advisory board include several Deloitte LLP (US) leaders, including Deloitte LLP Chief Ethics & Compliance Officer Glenn Stastny.
+Members of the advisory board include retired Deloitte LLP (US) leaders and the Deloitte LLP Chief Ethics and Compliance Officer.

 - Center for Professional Responsibility in Business and Society, University of Illinois College of Business.
-Glenn Stastny is a member of the advisory board.
+Deloitte US is represented on its advisory board.